markdiener10/goplus/README.md

 # goplus

-Custom golang compiler with language syntax improvements including some C++ semantics.
+Custom golang compiler toolchain with language syntax improvements including some C++ semantics.

 After years of writing, maintaining, and deploying go code to various customers, clients, and employers, the language could use some essential syntax additions.